Death Classification: Line of Duty Death

 Stanley Murawski and Frank Whyte, both parolees, were later apprehended and found guilty of Officer Toth’s murder.
 On February 19, 1937, both men were convicted and sentenced to death in the electric chair.
 On April 16, 1937, they were executed in the electric chair.
 The early parole of both men led to an investigation of the parole system by then Governor Horner.

-Officer Toth was waked at a chapel located at 2010 West 51st Street and his funeral mass was held at Saints Cyril and Methodius Church located at 5009 South Hermitage Avenue.
+Officer Toth was waked at a chapel located at 2010 West 51st Street.
+His funeral mass was held at Saints Cyril and Methodius Church located at 5009 South Hermitage Avenue.
 He was laid to rest on November 12, 1936 in Resurrection Catholic Cemetery, 7201 Archer Avenue, Justice, Illinois.
 His grave is located in Lot 56, Block 11, Section B.

 Patrolman Michael J. Toth, born May 1, 1904, received his Probationary Appointment to the Chicago Police Department on September 27, 1935.